sshiva-sri/Consumer-Complaints-Resolution/README.md

 Initial proposal for solution:
 ------------------------------
-Built Logistic Regression model as the initial step colud not get good performance.
+Built Logistic Regression model as the initial step could not get good performance.

 Problems Faced:
 ---------------